Education & Outreach

 Next Generation

-Children all over the United States are often more knowledgeable about tropical rainforests and other distant habitats than those in their own backyards – even for an ecosystem like longleaf pine, which is as rich in plants and animals as most tropical rainforests and equally in peril.
+Children are often more knowledgeable about tropical rainforests and other distant habitats than those in their own backyards – even for an ecosystem like longleaf pine, which is as rich in plants and animals and equally in peril.

-The study of the longleaf pine ecosystem presents an opportunity to understand important biological concepts, the cultural history and modern conservation issues of a large portion of the southeastern United States.
-Environmental education is a powerful tool we can use to raise awareness, increase engagement, and grow a love for longleaf across the range.
+The longleaf pine ecosystem presents an opportunity to study important biological concepts, cultural history, and modern conservation issues.
+Environmental education is a powerful tool we can use to grow a love for longleaf across the Southeast.

-Burner Bob® - Longleaf pine's prescribed fire advocate and mascot is a Bobwhite Quail.
+Burner Bob® - Longleaf pine's prescribed fire mascot is a Bobwhite Quail who shares his message in videos and coloring books.

-Longleaf Ecosystem Print - This large-scale, ecosystem level drawing, illustrated by Patrick Elliott of Tallahassee, FL, depicts many of the plants and animals found in the longleaf pine forest and includes a black and white coded key.
-A "Teacher set" is available for purchase - see our merchandise page for details.
+Longleaf Ecosystem Print - This large-scale, ecosystem level drawing, illustrated by Patrick Elliott, depicts 100+ plants and animals and includes a black and white coded key.
+Available for purchase.

-Tumbling Longleaf Ecosystem - an oversized Jenga®-like activity with color-coded blocks representing components of the longleaf ecosystem – longleaf pines, groundcover plants, wildlife, and fire – to interactively demonstrate the role of fire.
+Tumbling Longleaf Ecosystem - an oversized Jenga®-like activity with color-coded blocks representing components of the longleaf ecosystem to interactively demonstrate the role of fire.

 Longleaf children's books: